ddgoad/USYD-Web-Crawler-and-RAG/TECHNICAL_DESIGN.md

 - **Progress Tracking**: Real-time status updates keep users informed of job progress without blocking the UI

 #### **Data Persistence - Reliable Storage**

+The data persistence layer provides the foundation for all system operations, storing not just user data but also the metadata and relationships that enable the system to function as a cohesive whole.
+This layer balances performance requirements with data integrity, ensuring that users never lose work while maintaining fast access to frequently needed information.

+The choice of PostgreSQL reflects the need for a robust, ACID-compliant database that can handle complex relationships between users, jobs, vector databases, and chat sessions.
+This relational structure enables sophisticated queries and ensures data consistency across all system operations.

 The system uses PostgreSQL for storing user data, job metadata, and application state.
 This includes:

 - **User Management**: Authentication credentials and user preferences